-The University of the Commonwealth Caribbean (UCC) is Jamaica’s largest privately-held premier tertiary educational institution of its kind providing students with world class educational programs and highly trained and qualified faculty.
+The University of the Commonwealth Caribbean (UCC) is Jamaica’s largest non-affiliate privately-held premier higher educational institution providing students with world class educational programs and highly trained and qualified local & international faculty.

 The institution has its headquarters in Kingston Jamaica.
 It was formed in 2004 as a result of the merger in 2002 of the Institute of Management Sciences (IMS) incorporated in 1992 and the Institute of Management & Production (IMP) incorporated in 1976.
-The new expanded institution has created the one of Jamaica's few university college and remains one of the fastest growing institutions in the country as well as in the Caribbean region.
+The new expanded institution remains one of the fastest growing institutions in the country as well as in the Caribbean region.

-We currently offers professional certificate, diploma, associate, bachelor and masters degree programs, as well as customized training programs in Jamaica.
-Disciplines include: Human Resource Management, Information Technology, Marketing, Hospitality Management, Business and Finance, and Business Administration.
-UCC has partnered with international institutions such as the Florida International University (FIU), The Commonwealth of Learning (COL) and the University of London (UOL) to provide a number of specialized undergraduate and graduate degree programs.
+The institution currently offers professional certificate, diploma, associate, bachelor, masters and doctoral degree programs, as well as customized corporate training programs in Jamaica.
+Disciplines include: Human Resource Management, Information Technology, Marketing, Hospitality Management, Business, Finance, and Business Administration among many others.

-The University has 8 campuses across the island inclusive of locations in Kingston, Montego Bay, Ocho Rios, Mandeville, Savannah-la-mar and May Pen; and an enrolment in excess of 4,500 students annually inclusive of Online learning.
-The student population is predominately working adults and boasts graduates in supervisory, management and other leadership positions in several of Jamaica’s leading private sector corporations and within the public service.
+Finally, the University has six (6) campuses across the island inclusive of locations in Kingston, Montego Bay, Ocho Rios, Mandeville and May Pen; and an enrollment averaging 5,000 students annually inclusive of online learning.
+The student population consists predominately of working adults and includes graduates in supervisory, management and other leadership positions in several of the leading private sector corporations and public sector institutions, within Jamaica and the Caribbean.